OWelton-Rosie/git-tests/README.md

+**Overwrite local repo with the remote repo:**
+I find that two commands work for this:

+This one works essentially all the time: it fetch origin && git reset --hard origin && git clean -fd

-**Overwrite local repo with the remote repo:** git fetch origin && git reset --hard origin/main && git clean -fd
+This one is a bit temperamental: git fetch origin && git reset --hard origin/main && git clean -fd

 **Pull commits from remote repo (may need to overwrite the local repo):**